centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-network-publicip.md

 ### Discovery rules

-The Centreon Plugin-Pack *Azure Public IP* includes a Host Discovery *provider* to automatically discover the Azure instancesof a given subscription and add them to the Centreon configuration.
+The Centreon Plugin-Pack *Azure Public IP* includes a Host Discovery *provider* to automatically discover the Azure instances of a given subscription and add them to the Centreon configuration.
 This provider is named **Microsoft Azure Public IP**: